fmnh/MATres-V2.0/README.md

 * Refined ROI visualization and selection tools
 * Expanded compatibility with various imaging modalities and atlases
 * Streamlined and accurate registration and warping processes
+* Automatic pre-processing section to enhance MRI image quality, particularly for marmosets
+* Manual parameter setting for adjusting MAX values to improve image appearance, specifically for the brain
+* Reset section for reverting images to their original state before pre-processing
+* Improved skull stripping and linear/non-linear warping capabilities

 ## Usage